This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Traditional Hot Composting

-The compost you buy from a store or that which is created by home composting is generally made using an aerobic system involving carbon matter, nitrogen, water, oxygen, and heat.
+The compost you buy from a store or created by home composting is generally made using an aerobic system involving carbon matter, nitrogen, water, oxygen, and heat.
 This process is often referred to as hot composting and has proven benefits.

-By ensuring latent microorganisms have moisture for mobility, oxygen for health, and nitrogen for food, and by allowing them to get hotly excited, they multiply and consume the carbon-rich organic matter.
+By ensuring latent microorganisms have moisture for mobility, oxygen for health, and nitrogen for food, they multiply and consume the carbon-rich organic matter by allowing them to get hotly excited.

 In the system, they make the nitrogen they consume available to plants (through a chain of events that includes other soil microorganisms).

-If you want to maximize the benefits of the hot composting process, you will need to manage it.
-Ensuring the presence of moisture (to cool and to make the microorganisms mobile) and an adequate supply of oxygen (greater than 6%) requires some hands-on effort.
-It also requires timing, something that is less of a science than an art form.
+If you want to maximize the benefits of the hot composting process, you must manage it.
+Ensuring the presence of moisture (to cool and make the microorganisms mobile) and an adequate supply of oxygen (greater than 6%) requires some hands-on effort.
+It also requires timing, which is less of a science than an art form.

-The final product, once sufficiently cured, is loaded with microorganisms ready to bring every natural benefit to your soil and, by implication, your plants.
+Once sufficiently cured, the final product is loaded with microorganisms ready to bring every natural benefit to your soil and, by implication, your plants.

 Mold Composting

 The resultant leaf mold is highly hygroscopic.
-Put differently, leave mold is a water magnet.
-Because it so loves water, it is better as a soil enhancer than as mulch.
+Put differently; leaf mold is a water magnet.
+Because it loves water, it is better as a soil enhancer than mulch.
 Used as a mulch, it may absorb moisture from the ground to satisfy its urge for it.

-When leave mold is mixed into soil, the resident microbes are enhanced by the presence of carbon and nitrogen, further enriching the soil.
+When leave mold is mixed into soil, the resident microbes are enhanced by carbon and nitrogen, further enriching the soil.

 Anaerobic Composting

 Anaerobic composting is used to manufacture biofuels.
-With in-vessel composting, the proceedure often opts for anaerobic conditions.
+With in-vessel composting, the procedure often opts for anaerobic conditions.
 It extracts the methane produced, converting it to be used as an energy source.

-At a gardener’s level, anaerobic composting would be path composting or trench composting.
-Both methods bury fresh organic material for a year, during which time local residential microorganisms will break it down.
+At a gardener’s level, anaerobic composting would be path or trench composting.
+Both methods bury fresh organic material for a year when local residential microorganisms break it down.
 The result is a strengthened soil biota that befits both soil and plants.

 Fermented Composting